State Advisory Board

 Bill, who was NFIB/Florida’s state director from 1990-2001, rejoined NFIB in March 2007.
 From 2001-07, he served as vice president of governmental affairs and political action for the Florida Retail Federation, where he lobbied effectively and successfully grew their political efforts.

 Bill is a recognized leader in Tallahassee with a highly impressive track record.
-Before his work at the Retail Federation and NFIB, Herrle served as communications director for Florida Association of the American Institute of Architects and account manager for Executive Management Services, an association management and lobbying firm.
+Before his work at the Retail Federation and NFIB, Herrle served as communications director for the Florida Association of the American Institute of Architects and account manager for Executive Management Services, an association management, and lobbying firm.

 Bill is a graduate of Penn State University, where he earned his bachelor’s degree in political science.
 He serves on the Board of Directors of TaxWatch as well as on the Board for the Museum of Florida History.

 Director of Business, Economic Development and Innovation Policy, Florida Chamber of Commerce